Lee Jang-ho's Baseball Team

-Lee Jang-ho's Baseball Team is a 1986 South Korean sports drama film based on Lee Hyun-se's comic Alien Baseball Team.
+Lee Jang-ho's Baseball Team is a 1986 South Korean sports comedy drama film based on Lee Hyun-se's comic Alien Baseball Team.

 Plot

 Hye-sung grew up poor but he has a gifted talent for baseball.
 Eom-ji has watched over him since they were young.
 Hye-sung falls in love with Eom-ji but when she transfers to another school, they don't see each other for years.
 Hye-sung and Eom-ji meet again at a baseball field but she is now the girlfriend of the exceptional hitter of high school, Ma Dong-tak.
 Hye-sung competes endlessly with Dong-tak over Eom-ji.
 But he ends up with a serious shoulder injury and gives up baseball.
 Then baseball manager Sohn Byung-ho gathers up dismissed baseball players and forms a team.
 Manager Sohn puts his team through extreme training and Hye-sung returns to the baseball world.
 He competes once more with Dong-tak, who has Eom-ji by his side.